 This is one of the most famous tourist attractions for Catholics from all over the world.
 It is also regarded as a UNESCO World Heritage site.
 This Church was built in 1605 the Saints body was brought here in the year 1622.
 The church also has a museum.
 The usual timings are from 9 in the morning to 6 in the evening this place is about 12 km away from Panaji.

-Some of the famous tourist places here ar the famous landmarks of UNESCO world heritage sites, beautiful churches and other interesting local markets to visit.
+Some of the famous tourists place here are the famous landmarks of UNESCO world heritage sites, beautiful churches, and other interesting local markets to visit.
 This place is famous for all the top beaches in India.
-The natural attractions and the water sports and adventures are something to look for during your visit.
+The natural attractions and water sports and adventures are something to look for during your visit.

 Thank you for visiting Travelila.
 Have a happy journey!!